JoeyBF/SeqSee/README.md

   convert_all
   ```

-  This will convert every CSV file in `csv/` to a JSON file in `json/`, then converts every JSON
+  This script converts every CSV file in `csv/` to a JSON file in `json/`, then converts every JSON
   file in `json/` to an HTML chart in `html/`.

 These commands are registered as Poetry scripts, so they can be run directly after activating the